futurewei-cloud/chogori-platform/docs/TXN.md

 # Definitions

-### Isolation levels:
+## Isolation levels:
 - ReadUncommitted: a read may see value currently part of an open transaction.
 The value may actually be rolled back
 - ReadCommitted: a read will only see values committed by other transactions.
 It may be possible to see different values in your own txn if another txn commits.
 - ReadRepeatable: all reads during a txn will return the same value even if there are other commits.
 - SnapshotIsolation: Snapshot isolation is a mechanism for providing ReadRepeatable isolation level.
 It provides an immutable snapshot-in-time view of the entire database.
 The database guarantees that reads against this snapshot will always return the same values.
 SI by itself does not provide any form of serialization among transactions.
 As we will discuss further in this document, we are providing a solution to achieve serializable SI.
 Susceptible to write skew anomaly
 - Serializable: all transactions are ordered and will never be observed in different order by different users.
-The order however may be observed to be different compared to the actual order in which the txns executed, provided the end result(consistency!) is the same.
+The order however may be observed to be different compared to the actual order in which the transactions executed, provided the end result(consistency!) is the same.
 E.g. `-$50` followed by `+$100`
-- Externally Serializable(serializable + linearizable): all txns are observed in the real-time order they were executed by all observers.
+- Externally Serializable(serializable + linearizable): all transactions are observed in the real-time order they were executed by all observers.

-### Consistency levels
+## Consistency levels
 - Internally Causal: Transactions are ordered in the system so that if `e->f`, then `e` is before `f`.
 If we have another transaction `g` with also `e->g`, there are no guarantees on `f` and `g` ordering, not even the order in which multiple observers see `f` and `g`.
 - Convergent/Sequential Causal: `f` and `g` are placed in some order and everyone observes this order. (essentially serializable causal).
 Neither causal, nor sequential consistency talk about the time at which transactions are recorded in the system.
 The system is free to choose any timestamp for these transactions, as long as it maintains the causal/sequential property.
 - Linearizable: all events are ordered based on the real-time at which they occurred.

-### Time
+## Time

-##### TimeValue
-Time value is a single 64-bit number with sufficient resolution(e.g. pico-seconds) which represents time since epoch

-##### UniversalTime
+### UniversalTime
-This is the TimeValue which is universally accepted to be the correct time.
-In our desired deployment, the source for UT is an atomic clock hardware present near the timestamp generator and exposed over NTP interface.
+This is a globally agreed-upon time.
+We obtain this from dedicated atomic hardware clocks deployed with the TSO.

-##### Timestamp
+### Timestamp
-In this document, a Timestamp is a window of time with some bounded uncertainty from UniversalTime.
+In this document, a Timestamp is a window of time with some bounded uncertainty from Universal Time.
 This is equivalent to TrueTime in [Spanner's TrueTime](https://cloud.google.com/spanner/docs/true-time-external-consistency).
 For optimization purposes, a Timestamp also communicates the identity of the TSO which issued it.
 The information conveyed can be thought of as the tuple `(int64 start, int64 end, int64 tsoid)`, where `end` is a strictly-increasing number and the window `[start:end]` represents the 100% confidence interval of the TSO wrt UT.
 Timestamps are compared as in Spanner by `CompareResult compare(t1, t2)` method which returns
 >`CompareResult.LT` if t1 is guaranteed to be before t2
 >`CompareResult.GT` if t2 is guaranteed to be before t1